Apr 20, 2026

 Blog Post Image

-Personal loan interest is usually not tax-deductible, but it depends on how you used the loan.
+No, personal loan interest usually isn't tax-deductible, but it depends on how you used the loan.
+Personal expenses, like paying down high-interest credit cards, means the interest isn't be tax-deductible.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.